My considered reply might now be:

 Yes, I think there is truth to this.
-However the amount of chemicals that pollute our biochemical environment are possibly some of the triggers for this, as well as an acid medium, even our sea is beginning to be acidic which bodes disaster for us all, or a fundamental adaptive change to our marine habitats and life as it evolves in a different direction!
-Also in my clinical research over years of patient practice, the psychosomatic influence is probably a greater epigenetic switch than our cellular environment from the foods we eat! (–putting myself out on a limb here!) our minds also change our internal environment just as the collective unconscious imprints and impresses its force upon us.
+However the amount of chemicals that pollute our biochemical environment are also some of the triggers, as well as an acid medium.
+Our sea is beginning to be acidic, which bodes disaster for us all.
+A fundamental adaptive change to our marine habitats and life as this eco-environment changes we too, will have to adapted quickly.
+In my clinical research over years of patient practice, the psychosomatic influence is probably a greater epigenetic switch than our cellular environment than from the foods we eat!
+(I am putting myself out on a limb here!)
+Our minds, through neurological feedback also change the internal environment, just as the collective unconscious imprints and impresses its force upon us.
 We are psychologically impressed upon from the outside, this changes our psyche, our thoughts, habits, feelings and thus cellular environment.
 The thoughts themselves are corrosive (acidic).

 As Dr Lipton says, and certainly in my own work, InnerDialogue, we have found that the cellular environment is mediated / coloured / altered by what it contains ( the 'ash' of food) or the fields (of thought) that surrounds it.